2018 Pac-12 Conference football season: Week 14

 The Stanford–California football game was moved from November 17 to December 1 due to poor air quality from wildfires in the Bay Area.

 Pac-12 Championship Game

-The championship game will played on Friday November 30, 2018.
-It will feature the teams with the best conference records from each division, the North (Washington) and the South (Utah).
-This will be the eighth championship game.
+The championship game was played on Friday November 30, 2018.
+It featured the teams with the best conference records from each division, the North (Washington) and the South (Utah).
+This was the eighth championship game.

 Pac-12 vs other conferences

 Pac-12 vs Power Five matchups

 This is a list of the power conference teams (ACC, Big 10, Big 12, Notre Dame and SEC) that the Pac-12 plays in the non-conference games.
 Although the NCAA does not consider BYU a "Power Five" school, the Pac-12 considers games against BYU as satisfying its "Power Five" scheduling requirement.
 All rankings are from the AP Poll at the time of the game.

 Records against other conferences

 2018 records against non-conference foes as of November 26, 2018: